bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 Here we are attaching the CW propellers.

+Note that to avoid your propellers to break too easily, you should not push the propeller all the way down on the shaft.
+Instead stop when force is getting high and it holds the propeller in place.
+This will prevent the tension in the propeller to become big enough to break.

 {% tutorialVideo \videos\attach_the_propellers.mp4 %}

 Here’s a detailed view of where to attach CW and CCW propellers.